raine/tmux-bro/README.md

 # override the default 'dev' command for all packages
 dev_command: "npm run start:dev"

+# override layout and pane dimensions
+layout: "main-horizontal"
+main_pane_height: "60%"
+main_pane_width: "60%"

 # package-specific overrides (for workspaces)
 packages:
   package-name:
     dev_command: "npm run custom-dev"
 ```

+If my own needs evolve — or compelling feedback is given — more customization
+options might be added later.
+For now, it’s lean and opinionated by design.

 ## example